HB88 Alabama 2012 Session

 - Ephedrine, pseudoephedrine, and phenylpropanolamine, State Board of Health required to classify as controlled substances, exemptions, wholesale drug distributors exempt from storage, record keeping and security control, Secs.
 20-2-20, 20-2-181 am'd.

-This bill would exempt wholesale drug distributors licensed by the Board of Pharmacy and registered with and regulated by the United States Drug Enforcement Agency from storage, reporting, and record keeping or physical security control requirements related to ephedrine and pseudoephedrine.
+- Wholesale drug distributors licensed by the Alabama Board of Pharmacy and registered with the U.S. DEA would be exempt from certain storage, reporting, record-keeping, and security requirements for these substances.

 - Subjects